rubensauchelli/platform-template/documentation/installation-guide.md

 1. Verify your API key is valid and has sufficient permissions
 2. Check if you have billing set up on your OpenAI account
-3. Ensure you have access to the Assistants API
+3. Ensure you have access to the required models

 #### Next.js Build Errors